-In addition, suppliers of true Medical Grade refrigeration typically offer additional services designed specifically to meet the needs of clinical applications.
+In addition, suppliers of medical-grade refrigeration typically offer services designed specifically to meet the needs of clinical applications.
 These can include temperature mapping and validation services to prove temperature performance at all storage locations, as well as guides for installation qualification (IQ), operational qualification (OQ), and performance qualification (PQ) for the site of installation.

 High quality construction is required for all medical equipment.
 Medical-grade refrigerators should have options related to materials that make equipment specifically suited for installations in medical laboratories.
 Examples include the use of stainless steel or other materials designed for routine disinfecting such as anti-microbial powder coat finishes that are registered with the FDA and EPA.

 When considering medical-grade cold storage, post-sales service levels and warranties are critical.
 Understanding warranty periods and how service is delivered will help your facility manage the long-term costs of ownership of equipment.
 The supplier should offer confidence that equipment will be easily maintained and reliable for years to come.

 There are many factors that continue to drive the adoption of medical-grade refrigeration across the healthcare system.